 Free Air Roll

 For me, this is one of the most interesting mechanics.
-It’s so interesting not because it changes how the car behaves.
-The controls remain the same, it doesn’t use less boost, it doesn’t improve car control, and it doesn’t allow you to hit the ball with more force.
-It literally does nothing different, yet players *feel* different when using it.
+It's so interesting not because it changes how the car behaves.
+The controls remain the same - it doesn't use less boost, it doesn't improve car control, and it doesn't let you hit the ball harder.
+It literally does nothing different, yet players feel different when using it.

-And last but not least, it just looks **cool**.
-Scoring a goal while your car spins like a torpedo feels amazing to watch.
-Players will use it to show how good at the game they are.
+And last but not least?
+It just looks **cool**.
+Scoring while your car spins like a torpedo feels amazing to watch.
+Players totally use this flex to show off their skills."

 Advanced Techniques: How new gameplay emerges